Skip to content

 The Atmotube PRO is not perfect, and I’m not a big fan of the app.
 When opening the app, you’ll need to wait a few seconds to sync data from your device, and if you haven’t opened the app in a while, this process can take a while.
 On top of this, the UI could be vastly improved, as while graphs are currently provided, they can be confusing.

-However, despite these flaws, I still use the Atmotube PRO as my portable air quality monitor.
+However, despite these flaws, I still regularly use the Atmotube PRO as my portable air quality monitor.
 It doesn’t suffer from poor battery life like devices such as the Flow 2, and the range of sensors makes it more useful than devices such as the Breathe Smart 2.

 While the Atmotube PRO isn’t cheap, it has a competitive price considering the technology packed within.
 It’s more affordable than many less-equipped monitors (including many desk-based and wall-mounted air quality monitors) and has no major downsides.